Watford Area Arts Forum Art & Literature Competition 2019

-The winner of the competitions will receive a £50 cash prize and The Harrington Trophy, 2nd prize is £30 and 3rd is £20.
+The winners of each of the competitions will receive The Harrington Trophy and a £50 cash prize, 2nd prize is £30 and 3rd is £20.

-Please submit your work with the theme ‘Magic’ and your interpretation of this, but please give your pictorial entry a title other than ‘Magic’.
-Do let your imagination run wild…the magic of nature and living etc.
+Please submit your work with the theme ‘Dreams’ and your interpretation of this, but please give your entry a title other than ‘Dreams’.

 Entries can be in any form; oils, watercolours, pen and ink, collages, photographs etc.

 Please bring your entry along to Watford Museum on Wednesday 3 July, between 11am and 4pm.
 All entries will be on display at the Museum (during normal opening hours) from 4 July until Saturday 20 July.
 You will have the option of putting your work up for sale, but they will remain in situ until the 20 July.
 We are delighted that Mario Lautier Vella, a local artist and the winner of last year’s trophy, has agreed to judge the entries this year.

 Can you come up with 500 words on the theme of ‘Dreams’?
 This could be in the style of a factual or fictional story that you are bursting to write, or maybe a poem or a play?

 We are delighted that the entries will be shortlisted by Mick Callanan, Delivery Director for the Orwell Youth Prize and an English Teacher for 30 years .
 The final judging panel will include Richard Harrington MP and Peter Taylor, Watford’s Elected Mayor and Oliver Phillips, former Watford Observer Journalist.

 The deadline for entry is Monday 17 June.
 The entries will be then be displayed at Watford Museum from the 4 July, and the winners of the literary competition will be announced at a Watford Writers’ meeting on Monday 15 July at 7.30pm.
 All entrants are invited to the results night and also to the presentation event on Saturday 20 July at Watford Museum.